-Mike is the programme leader for journalism at the University of St Mark and St John in Plymouth.
+Mike is the programme leader for journalism at Plymouth Marjon University.

 An experienced journalist, he started his career at the Evening Herald before moving on to work at The Guardian for seven years.
 He was formerly the sports editor of the Western Morning News, a regional daily serving Devon, Cornwall and Somerset.